Azure/azure-cosmos-dotnet-v3/SdkDesignGuidelines.md

 ### Central SDK
 The V3 SDK follow the [central SDK .NET guidelines](https://azure.github.io/azure-sdk/dotnet_introduction.html) where possible.
-V3 SDK was released before these guidelines exisited so it does not have the same types.
+V3 SDK was released before these guidelines existed so it does not have the same types.
 Consistency with the current V3 public API is more important than follow the central SDK .NET guidelines as it provides a better user experience.